Tinka8ell/Extending-Proc-Gen-E21/README.md

 This is for things I might do, or were a way forward, but the priorities changed.

+* Documenting the ThreadedDataRequester, I notice that all queued data gets processed on a frame
+  * This may be better throttle to limit how much data gets actioned each frame
 * Consider any changes so value\[x, y\] relates to cordinate (x, y) and Vector3(x, value\[x, y\], y)